c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 The exam Linux instances have limited internet access.
 Therefore, you should memorize your setup because you won't be able to search for it during the exam.
 :::

+## Configure the U.S. Keyboard Layout (MacBooks)

+If you're taking the exam on a MacBook, make sure your keyboard layout is set to __U.S.__.
+Otherwise, the remote Linux environment may not correctly recognize certain characters, especially `~` and `` ` ``, when using layouts such as __Brazilian – ABNT2__.

+To configure it, open __Settings » Keyboard » Text Input » Edit__ and define __U.S.__ as your only input source.
+This helps avoid unexpected keyboard mapping issues during the exam.

 ## Bash History Search